The Real You Only Shows Up When It’s Ugly.

 Staying makes you dangerous.

-The kind of dangerous that doesn’t bluff.
-Doesn’t rattle.
-Doesn’t need to prove anything.
+The kind of dangerous that doesn't bluff.

-Because once you’ve learned how to stay through the storm,
+Because once you've learned how to stay through the storm, you stop fearing it.

 You stop giving your power away to discomfort.